The Story of The Gorka Suit

 In the end, everyone got their Gorkas.
 But the ending is bittersweet.
 The suits will live on in some form, that's for sure.
 But they won't be truly Russian-made.

-But bringing the Gorka-maestro himself to the USA will certainly keep that Russian Gorka DNA alive and well.
+But bringing the Gorka-maestro himself to the USA will certainly keep our Gorka DNA alive and well.

 A Secret Mission